DLTK/DLTK/README.md

 #### Running tests locally
-To run the tests on your machine, you can install the ``tests`` extras by running `pip installe -e '.[tests]'` inside the DLTK root directory.
+To run the tests on your machine, you can install the ``tests`` extras by running `pip install -e '.[tests]'` inside the DLTK root directory.
 This will install all necessary dependencies for testing.
 You can then run `pytest --cov dltk --flake8 --cov-append` to see whether your code passes.